 Tough as nails, Hickory is the hardest commercially available hardwood grown in the U.S. In any grade, a hallmark of our Hickory is contrasting tones.
 We draw our Hickory lumber from regions that produce a clear delineation between rich brown heartwood and cream color sapwood lending a “calico” appearance.
 Our careful drying is especially important in wide plank Hickory, as it is not as moisture stable as many other species.

 Red Oak is still the most popular wood for flooring.
 This North American standby is strong, hard, and relatively moisture stable.

-Walnut is a moderately dense and very stable wood.
+There is really no substitute for American Black Walnut with its rich dark borwns, interesting grain, and numerous character marks.
+It is a moderately dense and very stable wood.
 Compared to Red Oak, it is about 25% more moisture stable and about 20% softer.
-Our Walnut stock is steamed, mellowing the usually white sap wood to a light tan color.
+We start with Walnut lumber from specific areas of the U.S. that is steamed, mellowing the bright white sapwood to a cream color.